Cloud cost management

 Google Cloud does not charge users for accessing data in Cloud Storage as long as that data stays within its storage region.
 For example, moving data from a bucket in us-central1

-to a cloud environment in us-central1
+to an app in us-central1

 is free.
 Charges are incurred for moving data out of the storage region.